Who Pays When You Sue in a Car Accident?

 Types of Compensation in Car Accident Claims

+In a car accident, who pays for the damage?
 If you reach a settlement or win your car accident claim, you could get paid for various accident-related losses.
 Here are examples of economic and noneconomic losses referred to as damages often included in car accident lawsuits.
 Victims can receive compensation for:

 Current and Future Medical Treatment Costs

 Car accidents come with various medical expenses.
 Sometimes these are one-time treatment costs, but sometimes victims must receive ongoing treatment.
 Ambulance transport to the nearest hospital for emergency room treatment is part of almost all major car accident claims.
-However, some victims need surgery and must stay in the hospital for days, weeks, or months.
-Doctors likely have to order several diagnostic scans and tests.
-Pain medication and other prescriptions also fall under the umbrella of treatment costs.

 In the most severe car accident lawsuits, injured victims need continuous care and might need to move to a long-term nursing care facility.
 Health insurance rarely covers nursing homes unless a person purchases a special policy.
 Those who do not sue for damages could find themselves bankrupt at the expense of paying for long-term nursing care.